javascript-tutorial/en.javascript.info/1-js/05-data-types/01-primitives-methods/article.md

 An object

 - Is capable of storing multiple values as properties.
 - Can be created with `{}`, for instance: `{name: "John", age: 30}`.
-There are other kinds of objects in JavaScript; functions, for example, are objects.
+There are other kinds of objects in JavaScript: functions, for example, are objects.

 One of the best things about objects is that we can store a function as one of its properties.